Experiences & Amenities

 Other multi-use trails in the park include the 8.7-mile Ocean to Lake Multi-use Trail, which can be accessed through other trail systems, and the 8-mile Eagles View Multi-use Trail System located north of the park’s equestrian area.
 Maps and information are available on the publications page or at the Kimbell Education and Visitor Center.

 The Camp Murphy Off-road Bicycle Trail System is a 9-mile network of mountain bike trails, with loops rated for beginners all the way to "black diamond, experts only."
 Each trail is marked by difficulty level and distance.
-Wearing an approved helmet is recommended while riding the trails.
-Maps of the trail system are available at the Ranger Station and Kimbell Education and Visitor Center or online at Club Scrub.
+Wearing an approved helmet is required while riding the trails.
+Maps of the trail system are available at the ranger station and Kimbell Education and Visitor Center or online at Club Scrub.
 The Camp Murphy Off-road Bicycle Trail System is specially designated for use by human powered bikes only.
-Human powered with electric assist bikes are not allowed on these trails but can be used on the park's multi-use trails.
+Human powered with electric assist bikes are not allowed on these trails but can be used on the park's multi-use trails unless otherwise designated.
 Please see "Bicycling" section above for information about these trails or visit the park's Kimbell Education and Visitor Center for maps and additional information.

 The Camp Murphy Off-road Bike Trail System is maintained and sponsored by Club Scrub and the Friends of Jonathan Dickinson State Park.
 View more information on Club Scrub and the Friends of Jonathan Dickinson State Park or about becoming a member.